 Applying for a job, but struggling with writing a cover letter?
 You’re not alone.
 To help you with this annoying (but necessary) part of applying for a job, we recently put out this query:

 What is your #1 tip for writing a cover letter that will make an employer want to interview you?
 Looking to hear from HR professionals who have read a lot of cover letters, as well as people who have had success with a particular type of cover letter.
 Unusual ideas particularly welcome.

-What follows are the comments we got back, which contain some great advice from hiring managers and people with significant experience in writing cover letters (if you have your own suggestions on what makes a great cover letter, you can also make a contribution here).
+What follows are the comments we got back, which contain some great advice from hiring managers and people with significant experience in writing cover letters (if you have your own suggestions on what makes a great cover letter beyond what’s already been suggested, you can also make a contribution here).
 Here’s how I’d summarize the tips people have contributed so far:

 - Compliment the hiring manager in some way, and refer to them by name